sean-lloyd/habitTracker/README.md

 # HabitTracker
 My first Angular 2 app.
 A calendar-based approach to tracking succes/failure when establishing a new habit.
+You can find a live running version [here](http://seanlloyd.org/habit-tracker/).

 ## Angular 2 Notes
 The app uses the following Angular 2 features: